threalwinky/threalwinky.github.io/content/post/phar-deserialization/index.md

 ![image](https://hackmd.io/_uploads/HkRjKA-ull.png)

-So this bug is still available in PHP7.4 and have been fixed in PHP8
+=> So this bug is still present in PHP 7.4 and has been fixed in PHP 8.

 ## CVE-2023-28115 and CVE-2023-41330

-Those CVE all have high score from snyk 9.8
+Both CVEs have a high score of 9.8 according to Snyk.

 ![image](https://hackmd.io/_uploads/HJpU9R-_lx.png)